9th Brahmaputra Valley Film Festival Invites Entries from Across India Entries for both Competitive and Non-Competitive categories are open - www.lokmattimes.com

 9th Brahmaputra Valley Film Festival Invites Entries from Across India Entries for both Competitive and Non-Competitive categories are open

-New Delhi (India), July 22: The Brahmaputra Valley Film Festival, Northeast India's most renowned film extravaganza, has returned and ...
+PNN New Delhi [India], July 22: The Brahmaputra Valley Film Festival, Northeast India's most renowned film extravaganza, has returned ...

 The deadline for filmmakers to send in their entries for the 9th Brahmaputra Valley Film Festival (BVFF), is September 30, 2024.
 Akin to previous editions, the 9th BVFF will be held in Guwahati.